dstreet/DropCap/README.md

 Electron app to take can sync screen captures with Dropbox.

+**Warning:** This is still a work in progress.
+Use at your own risk!

 ## Setup

 1. First, you must create an app in Dropbox.